Steven Jonas, MD, MPH, MS, FNYAS

 13. The textbook An Introduction to the U.S. Health Care System is a single-author text designed for use primarily by undergraduates.
 It was one of the first of its type.
 For the 3rd ed. of this text in 1992 (New York: Springer Publishing Co.), I was privileged to be invited to succeed the late, great Milton I. Roemer, MD, MPH as the author.
 The 5th ed. was published in 2003.
 The 6th ed. (principal authors, Drs.
 Ray and Karen Goldsteen of the Graduate Program in Public Health, Stony Brook University, myself as Associate Editor) was published in May, 2007.
 From the 7th edition onwards, authored by the Drs.
 Goldsteen, the book, the 8th edition of which is published in 2020, is known as Jonas’ An Introduction to the U.S. Health Care System.

 14. Duathlon Training and Racing for Ordinary Mortals®: Getting Started and Staying With It.
-This book, with a chapter from USA-Triathlon, is the first modern book devoted solely to the duathlon (run-bike-run) variant of triathlon.
+This book, with a chapter from USA-Triathlon, was the first then-modern book devoted solely to the duathlon (run-bike-run) variant of triathlon.
 It was published by FalconGuides/Globe Pequot Press in March, 2012.

 15. Under the pseudonym "Jonathan Westminster," in 1996 I self-published The 15% Solution: A Political History of American Fascism, 2001-2002.
 It was re-issued under my own name in 2013 by Trepper & Katz Impact books, an division of Punto Press, as a “third version,” under the title The 15% Solution: How the Republican Religious Right Took Control of the U.S., 1981-2022: A Futuristic Novel (http://www.puntopress.com/jonas-the-15-solution-hits-main-distribution/ http://www.amazon.com/15%25-Solution-Steve- Jonas/dp/0984026347/ref=sr_1_1?s=books&ie=UTF8&qid=1369071141&sr=1-1&keywords=The+15%25+Solution).
 To my knowledge, the 1996 edition was the first to warn of the developing onslaught of Evangelical Republican Right© in the United States under the leadership of President Trump and the Trumpublicans© in Congress and on the Supreme Court.